playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-to-communicate/index.md

 ## Seek to Understand First

-When working with a new team (or team member) there's a strong temptation to leverage existing knowledge and experience to asset positive changes in favor of forward momentum.
+When working with a new team (or team member), there's a strong temptation to leverage existing knowledge and experience to asset positive changes in favor of forward momentum.

 Before you do, however, I implore you: **Ask as many questions as you can before suggesting things yourself**.

 By asking questions first, you're able to understand pain points in a system.
-Often, someone may have tried what's intuitive to you before and it hit roadblocks for one reason or another.
+Often, someone may have tried what's intuitive to you before, and it hit roadblocks for one reason or another.
 By being inquisitive, you're able to avoid many headaches by reintroducing old ideas once again.

 > **Ask, ask, ask again:**
 >
 > Even if a question feels silly to ask, you can often glean a lot of information through this process.
 If you're feeling uncomfortable asking too many questions, start by finding where previous decisions have been documented.
-If you find that there's little docs for what you're wanting to know, maybe start by producing those historically relevant documents first!
+If you find that there are little docs for what you're wanting to know, maybe start by producing those historically relevant documents first!

 Even if you're a subject-matter expert on the topic in question, having the "ask first" mentality is a strong tool to have in one's toolbox.
 I've seen this play out to be immensely helpful in two different circumstances in particular:

 1) When the other party is willing to learn but doesn't know the right questions to ask yet.

    In this example, the other party can explain their baseline to you through the right inquiries.
-This established baseline can then be used as a reference point for you to jump in and educate with better understanding of their limitations and existing convictions.
+This established baseline can then be used as a reference point for you to jump in and educate with a better understanding of their limitations and existing convictions.

 2) When the other party is unwilling to learn and believes they know better than you do.

-   In cirtcumstances like these, asking questions helps you break through to the misunderstandings the other party might have.
+   In circumstances like these, asking questions helps you break through to the misunderstandings the other party might have.
 In some instances, they might be right; they happen to have spent time in a given area long enough to be sharper on a topic than you are.
-In other instances, you might find that you're more informed on the topic but the unwillingness to learn has stemmed from a misconception (or similar) on their end.
+In other instances, you might find that you're more informed on the topic, but the unwillingness to learn has stemmed from a misconception (or similar) on their end.

-Regardless, by asking questions first you're able to figure out where the other party aligns and help bring them towards your objectives.
+Regardless, by asking questions first, you're able to figure out where the other party aligns and help bring them towards your objectives.

 ## Systemically Adding Rationale

-I don't know about you, but when I was younger I used to loathe the response of "because I told you to" whenever there was an open-ended question about my parent's decisionmaking.
+I don't know about you, but when I was younger, I used to loathe the response of "because I told you to" whenever there was an open-ended question about my parent's decision-making.

 What would usually start with genuine inquisitiveness would be shut down by a lack of willingness to explain one's thought process.
 This typically led to stubbornness and uncooperativeness on the child's end; feeling ignored and untaught.

 Now, as an adult and professional, I often see many managers making the same mistake.
 Maybe not so brazenly, but many in management don't follow up their engineering asks with rationale for how that decision was made.

 In both instances, you're removing the other party from being able to understand the problem that you're aiming to solve in any deeper capacity.
-Even when this doesn't breed discent, it means that you can only be so invested into the solution.
+Even when this doesn't breed dissent, it means that you can only be so invested into the solution.
 And even when you find a reportee who's consistently engaged, they may not be able to ask questions that you may have missed during the discovery phase.

 > **Outline your reasonings:**
 >
 > Instead of assigning tickets without context, try to include the original ask and how you came to the conclusion of what you're asking to build.
 Even better, include some of your engineering staff in meetings that pertain to product planning.
-Having them in the room can consistently bring up good edgecases you may not have thought of otherwise.
+Having them in the room can consistently bring up good edge-cases you may not have thought of otherwise.

 ## Practice Active Listening

 When I schedule 1 on 1s with my team, it can be tempting to schedule that time over other things I have going on.
-Maybe I'm driving back home from a lunch and believe that I can pay attention to the conversation while maneuvering quiet roads.
+Maybe I'm driving back home from lunch and believe that I can pay attention to the conversation while maneuvering quiet roads.

 I urge you, however, to avoid this temptation.
 Instead, **give important meetings (especially one-on-ones) your utmost attention** by: